Killing of Hevrin Khalaf: Future Syria Party

-Death
+Assassination

 On 13 October 2019, The Daily Telegraph reported that "Kurdish officials said rebel fighters intercepted a car carrying Hevrin Khalaf".
 Khalaf was one of a number of civilians who were killed during the first days of the Turkish-backed military operation, with the Syrian Observatory for Human Rights reporting that "nine civilians were executed at different moments south of the town of Tal Abyad".
 The National Army, a rebel group fighting alongside Turkey, denied responsibility for the killing.
 Khalaf's death was one of many during Operation Peace Spring, which began on 9 October 2019.

 According to an autopsy report, Khalaf was beaten over her head and left leg with a solid object.
 This led to multiple bone fractures in the leg.
 There was then use of sharp objects on the back of her legs.
 Furthermore, Khalaf was dragged by her hair which caused it to tear off along with bits of flesh.
 She was then shot in the head once and four more times in her chest.

 Kurdish analyst Mutlu Civiroglu, told The Guardian that Khalaf's death was a "great loss", and described her as having "a talent for diplomacy".
 Future Syria Party released a statement saying, "With utmost grievance and sadness, the Syria Future Party mourns the martyrdom of engineer Hevrin Khalaf, the General Secretary of Syria Future Party, while she was performing her patriotic and political duties".
 Khalaf was 34 at the time of her death.
 A video which circulated on social media purportedly showed the bullet-ridden vehicle in which Khalaf had been travelling with translators and other Kurdish personnel surrounded by Turkish-backed Syrian rebels.